James S. McDonnell Distinguished University Professor of African American Studies, Princeton University

 But Dr. Glaude argues that we are not without hope; even in the after times we still have a choice.
 As he shows in riveting biographical chapters, Baldwin was nearly broken by the lie.
 In the years spanning from the publication of The Fire Next Time in 1963 to that of No Name in the Street a decade later, Baldwin was by necessity transformed into a more overtly political writer, a change that came at great professional and personal cost.
 But from that journey, he emerged with a sense of renewed purpose about pushing forward in the face of disillusionment and despair.

 Dr. Glaude is the James S. McDonnell Distinguished University Professor of African American Studies at Princeton University.
 He is the former president of the American Academy of Religion, the largest professional organization of scholars of religion in the world.

 Dr. Glaude will be interviewed by Rev. Dr. Otis Moss III, Senior Pastor of Trinity United Church of Christ in Chicago.
 With civil rights advocacy in his DNA, Dr. Moss built his ministry on community advancement and social justice activism.
 He practices and preaches a Black theology that unapologetically calls attention to the problems of mass incarceration, environmental justice, and economic inequality.

+REGISTRATION REQUIRED for all FAN webinar events.
 This event will be recorded and available later on our website and YouTube channel.